Highlights of South Iceland

 Worth noting is that the sea here can be particularly wild.
 Even on a day when the waters look relatively calm, there can be surges that create much larger waves.
 It is important to stay back from the shoreline and always keep an eye on the ocean and your companions.
 This may sound a little ominous, but as long as you are aware all will be well.
 The stunning Reynisfjara Black Sand Beach is not far from the village of Vík í Mýrdal, so it makes a great day trip.

 Another exciting visit not far from the town of Vik is the Mýrdalsjökull Glacier.
 This is the fourth largest ice cap in Iceland with high icy peaks soaring skyward.
 Beneath the glacier lies the active Katka volcano, which is closely monitored for activity.
-Mýrdalsjökull is a popular place to visit, as it is possible to snowmobile across the glacier’s surface year round.
+Mýrdalsjökull is a popular place to visit, as it is possible to snowmobile across the glacier’s surface year-round.
 This makes for a thrilling wintery experience, even during the summer months.
 It is also possible to delve into the glacier’s ice caves for much of the year.
-Usually from about October to April, so it has a much longer ice caving season that many other Iceland glaciers.
+Usually from about October to April, it has a much longer ice caving season than many other Iceland glaciers.

 The Vestmannaeyjar Islands, otherwise known as the Westman Islands are an archipelago of around fifteen islands off of the south Iceland coast.
 A little over 4000 people live on Heimaey, the archipelago’s only inhabited island.
 The rest are left completely to the natural world, along with around thirty other rocky stacks and outcrops dotted between the islands, which make the Westman Islands a must-visit place in Iceland.

 There is a ferry to reach Heimaey Island and at an extra cost, you can bring your vehicle with you.
 The island is small and quite easy to explore on foot, but there is a campsite there should you arrive by motorhome.
 The island is known for its microclimate that supports some prolific bird life.
 Visitors come to see puffins nesting here in early summer, along with arctic terns, guillemots, and other birdlife.